loureirorg/learnwithdaniel.com/blog/_posts/2021-03-21-run-laravel-project-in-subfolder-apache/README.md

 ### Difference of `Alias` vs `ScriptAlias`

-* `Alias`: Suppress the folder name.
-When you access `https://mysite.com/api/something`, Laravel only gets `/something`.
+* `Alias`: Suppress the URL folder name.
+When you access `https://.../folder/something`, Laravel only gets `/something`.
-* `ScriptAlias`: Do not suppress the folder name.
-When you access `https://mysite.com/admin/something`, Laravel gets `/admin/something`.
+* `ScriptAlias`: Do not suppress the URL folder name.
+When you access `https://.../folder/something`, Laravel gets `/folder/something`.